DragonSenses/complete-ecommerce-store/journey.md

 create an array of address attributes.
 This array can be used to access or display the customer's shipping address after a successful payment.

+Next we need to create the function that consolidates all of these attributes to a single `addressString` to display it in a readable format.

+Create address string from address attributes

+Use the filter and join methods to consolidate the address attributes array into a single string.
+This string can be used to display the customer's shipping address in a readable format.

 ```ts
 /**
  * Handle the POST request and verify the webgook signature